FOLLOW US

 Carnival and other large-scale events

 Robberies and opportunistic crime may occur during the carnival period.
-If you are attending a large scale event, such as the Carnival celebrations in Trinidad, you should take sensible precautions and be vigilant of your surroundings at all times.
+If you are attending a large-scale event, such as the Carnival celebrations in Trinidad, you should take sensible precautions and always be aware of your surroundings.
 Avoid displaying jewellery or valuable items that may attract attention of criminals.
 Do not leave your drinks unattended, practice caution at crowded events and have a clear plan to return home safely after attending any events.

 • avoiding unlit areas at night